hasherezade/mal_unpack_drv/README.md

 Then reboot the system...

 2. Right click on `MalUnpackCompanion.inf` from the driver package.
 From the context menu, choose "Install"
-3. Run the commandline as Administrator.
-Deploy the command:
+3. After the driver is installed, it remains unactive.
+In order to activate it, run the following command as Administrator:
 ```
 fltmc load MalUnpackCompanion
 ```